- Funny Moments:

-- After confronting Li inside Jenny's apartment, Ah Jong "leaves" to use the bathroom.
+- After confronting Li inside Jennie's apartment, Ah Jong "leaves" to use the bathroom.

 - Ho Yay: So very much with Ah Jong and just about every male member of the cast.
 But with Li in particular, who gets absolutely rhapsodic when describing Ah Jong to the other policemen.
 And then when they're sitting together by the riverside, Li says "Sometimes I really want to do something, but can't."

 Li: He looks determined without being ruthless.
 There's something heroic about him.
 He doesn't look like a killer.
 He comes across so calm... acts like he has a dream... eyes full of passion.